-- 46. Facilities in the living accommodation and syndicate rooms have been provided for participants' comfort throughout their stay in the College.
-It is therefore expedient you ensure their proper use and care as stakeholders in the maintenance of these facilities.
-Due to recent increase in electricity tariff, the College electricity bill has increased by over 100 percent in the last one year, compelling the College to take several measures to ensure judicious consumption of electricity.
-Consequently, all participants' quarters have been metered to ensure that only consumed electricity by the College is paid for.
+- 45. Facilities in the living accommodation and syndicate rooms have been provided for participants' comfort throughout their stay in the College.
+It is therefore expedient that proper use and care of these facilities is always ensured.
+All participants' quarters have been metered to ensure that only consumed electricity by the Participant is paid for.
 Therefore, appliances such as bathroom heaters, electric irons, electric cooking plates, air conditioners, lighting bulbs and other electric appliances must be promptly switched off when not required.
-In addition, telephone subscription to any of the telecommunication network providers are to be subscribed and paid by the participants. - 47.
+Participants will be provided with a monthly sum to purchase electricity within their quarters while the College will be responsible for the management of all common areas and security lighting in Piwoyi.
+In addition, telephone subscription to any of the telecommunication network providers are to be subscribed and paid for by the participants. - 46.
 The Logistics Department has been mandated to conduct routine inspections on all accommodation to ensure efficient and prudent use of facilities for better management.
-Any deficiencies in your living accommodation and syndicate rooms should be promptly reported to the Logistics Department through the Maintenance Cell, by completing appropriate forms in the Maintenance Cell.
+Any deficiencies in the accommodation and syndicate rooms should be promptly reported to the Logistics Department through the Maintenance Cell, by completing appropriate forms.
 Only College technicians are to be consulted for repair and maintenance jobs in participants' quarters and syndicate rooms when required.